Conor Benn: Benn vs. Eubank Jr. II

 A day after the first meeting, Turki Alalshikh told reporters a rematch was likely to take place in September 2025, again at the Tottenham Hotspur Stadium in London.
-It was dependant on whether both boxers escaped the first fight uninjured and awaiting the 2025–26 Premier League fixtures, to confirm the stadium was available.
+It was dependent on whether both boxers escaped the first fight uninjured and awaiting the 2025–26 Premier League fixtures, to confirm the stadium was available.
 Eubank's promoter Ben Shalom argued the rematch should not be at the 160 pound limit.
 He said, "The rehydration clause is probably less dangerous than the 160lb limit now at this stage in his career.
 That's where probably it's the biggest challenge.
 As the organisers of the event everyone has to be sensible as to how we approach the second fight.
 That probably was the one downer on the event, all the talk about the weight."
 On 29 June, Alalshikh announced the rematch was set and all terms were agreed for the rematch to take place on 20 September in London.
 On 6 August 2025, Ring Magazine announced that the rematch would occur on 15 November 2025, once more at the Tottenham Hotspur Stadium in London.
 It was also confirmed that SELA would serve as the lead promoter, with sponsorship from Ring Magazine and Riyadh Season.
 Hearn suggested Eubank would make the weight for the rematch without difficulty, due to his last several fights also being contested at the 160-pound limit.
-At the cermonial weigh-in on 14 November 2025, a day before the fight, Benn weighed in at 159.3 lbs, heavier than Eubank's weight of 159.1 lbs.
+At the ceremonial weigh-in on 14 November 2025, a day before the fight, Benn weighed in at 159.3 lbs, heavier than Eubank's weight of 159.1 lbs.